-Facilities managers will be responsible to identify, plan and deliver the safe workplace when it’s time to return to the physical workplace.
+Facilities managers will be responsible to identify, plan and deliver a safe enviornment when returning to the workplace.
 You’ll need real-time workplace management data and analytics, so you can model what-if scenarios and shore up working plans.

 As you work to formulate the best facilities plan for your specific business, you will have to balance two important objectives— keeping your people safe and conserving cash during economic uncertainty.
-Here are eight tips on things you need to consider:
+Here are eight tips on facilities management you need to consider:

 1).
 Social Distancing